Izmaylovsky Park

 Izmaylovsky Park or Izmaylovo Park is one of the largest parks in Moscow, Russia.
 The park consists of two areas: Izmaylovsky forest and Izmaylovsky Park for recreation.
 It is situated in the Izmaylovo District in the northeast of the city.
 The northern border of the park is the tram line alongside the Izmailovskaya station of the Moscow Metro that serves the park, the southern border of the park is the Entuziastov Highway.
 To the east, the park is limited by the main alley and to the west by Electrodny proezd and 1st and 2nd streets of the Izmaylovo menagerie.

-Izmaylovsky Park, officially known as Izmaylovo Natural and Historical Park, stands as one of Moscow's largest and most historically significant green spaces.^{1} Located in the Izmaylovo District in the northeast of the city, this expansive park spans over 300 hectares, comprising both dense forest and dedicated recreational areas.^{2} Its enduring appeal to Muscovites and tourists alike lies in its blend of natural beauty, historical depth, and diverse modern attractions.

 History of the park

 In 1571-1585 the park was a country estate of a Muscovite boyar Zakharyin-Yuriev.
 After 1585, the ownership of the park was passed to the House of Romanov.
 In 1663, it became the official countryside residence of Tsar Aleksey Mikhailovich.
 This occurred as the construction and redesign of the estate had been initiated.

 At first, a dam was constructed on Serebryanka River which resulted in formation of several ponds, namely Lebedyansky, Vinogradny and Serebryany ponds.
 An artificial island was situated in the middle of the Serebryany Pond.
 Later, the Izmaylovo Estate was built on the artificial island which existed up until 1855.
 Christmas church was also built on the Serebryany Island in 1676, which became the cathedral in 1679.
 There were a lot of gardens with exotic plants and trees, cherished under personal supervision of the tsar.
 The household buildings also included greenhouses, mills, breweries and other facilities.
 The organization of the household was so efficient that it alone could fully satisfy the needs of the tsar’s court.
 One of the biggest zoos in Europe at that time could also be found in the Izmaylovo Manor.